Call Us

 What Is Discogenic Pain?

-Discogenic pain originates from the intervertebral discs—the cushion-like structures that sit between the bones (vertebrae) of your spine.
+Discogenic pain originates from the intervertebral discs — the cushion-like structures that sit between the bones (vertebrae) of your spine.
 These discs act as shock absorbers, allowing your spine to flex, extend, and twist smoothly.
 When these discs become damaged, degenerated, or injured, they can cause pain that is typically localized in the back but may also radiate to other areas.

-We take a structured, multi-layered approach to Discogenic Pain treatment by combining advanced diagnostics, lifestyle modifications, and progressive therapies to support your mobility and well-being.
+We take a structured, multi-layered approach to Discogenic Pain treatment

 Understanding Carpal Tunnel Syndrome